PhongNgo/persist/README.md

 [5] S. Owens.
 Reasoning about the implementation of concurrency abstractions on x86-tso.
 In ECOOP, volume 6183 of LNCS, pages 478-503, Springer 2010.

-## Contact/Bug report
-Feedback, questions or bug reports should be directed to Tuan Phong Ngo (tuanphong.ngo@gmail.com).